SR-3 Vikhr: Design

-The SR-3 is a compact assault rifle chambered in 9×39mm subsonic cartridge.
+The SR-3 Vikhr is a compact assault rifle chambered in the 9×39mm subsonic cartridge.
 It is primarily used with the SP-6 armour piercing ammunition with a hardened steel penetrator, that can penetrate a 6mm steel plate at a range of 200 metres.
 Alongside the SP-6, a lower cost SP-5 ball ammunition with a heavy bullet and PAB-9 ammunition is also used.
 The SR-3 is based on the AS Val, but lacks the integral suppressor.
 As a result, it is much more compact than the AS Val.

-The SR-3 is a select fire, gas-operated action with a long stroke piston.
+The SR-3 Vikhr is a select fire, gas-operated action with a long stroke piston.
 It uses the same rotating bolt group from the AS Val, and fires from a closed bolt.
 It has a more compact, top-folding buttstock and a simplified flip-up rear sight which can be set for 100 metres or 200 metres distance compared to the AS Val.
-The redesigned charging handle, made in the form of dual sliders above the forearm, and must be grasped by thumb and index finger and then retracted to load the weapon.
-The trigger unit is generally the same as in the AS Val, but the AK-type safety is replaced by ambidextrous lever above the pistol grip.
-The fire mode selector is of cross-bolt, push button type and located behind the trigger, inside the trigger guard.
+The redesigned charging handle, made in the form of dual sliders above the forearm, must be grasped by the thumb and index finger and then retracted to chamber a round.
+The trigger unit is generally the same as in the AS Val, but the AK-type safety is replaced by an ambidextrous lever above the pistol grip.
+The fire mode selector is of cross-bolt, a push button type and located behind the trigger, inside the trigger guard.